rakhimov/scram/README.rst

 A set of performance tests is provided to approximate the host's performance in comparison to a reference computer with Ubuntu 14.04 with i5-2410M processor.
 These tests can be helpful for developers to check for regression.
-More details can be found performance test source files.
+More details can be found in performance test source files.

 To run all the performance tests (may take considerable time):